TeamREPENTOGON/REPENTOGON/docs/docs/LootList.md

 While usually reserved for chests and sacks that give pickups like hearts, bombs, etc, every `EntityPickup` has a `LootList` and you can push any type, variant, and subtype as a LootListEntry.

 ???+ example "Example Code"
-    This code makes all regular chests spawn the best boss in the entire game.
+    This code makes all regular chests contain the best boss in the entire game.
 As a bonus, use Guppy's Eye for a horrifying image.

     ```lua
 		local mod = RegisterMod("Delirium Unboxing", 1)

-		function mod:OnPickupUpdate(pickup)
+		function mod:onPrePickupGetLootList(pickup, shouldAdvance)
-			if pickup.FrameCount ~= 1 then return end
+			if pickup.Variant ~= PickupVariant.PICKUP_CHEST then return end
-			local lootList = pickup:GetLootList()
+			local lootList = LootList()
 			lootList:PushEntry(EntityType.ENTITY_DELIRIUM, 0, 0)
+			return lootList
 		end
-		mod:AddCallback(ModCallbacks.MC_POST_PICKUP_UPDATE, mod.OnPickupUpdate, PickupVariant.PICKUP_CHEST)
+		mod:AddCallback(ModCallbacks.MC_PRE_PICKUP_GET_LOOT_LIST, mod.onPrePickupGetLootList)
     ```

 ___